by: VMware Director of Solutions Engineering and Design Swapnil Hendre

 Delving into the specific technology, proprietary VMware SD-WAN Dynamic Multipath Optimization (DMPO) replaced old-style edge routers.
 This resolved a significant barrier as the routers are unable to proactively optimize regular traffic before congestion becomes an issue—they ineffectively manage multi-service inbound quality of service (QoS).
 The team also deployed a new WAN standard for branch offices by using the internet alongside MPLS as an additional method of transport.
-VMware SD-WAN also offers the advantages of brownout protection, link remediation, as well as superior WAN aggregation and scalability.
+VMware SD-WAN also offers the advantages of maintaining uptime, link remediation, as well as superior WAN aggregation and scalability.

 Security on the go!

 Naturally, security was a major concern with any such shift.
 VMware SD-WAN moves intelligence from the data plane to the programmable control plane.
 This enables standards-based encryption (such as AES) to provide secure connectivity over any type of transports, forming a highly secure cloud network that operates across any combination of public or private circuits.

 A spectacular rollout